stolostron/integrity-shield/docs/README_QUICK.md

 configmap/sample-cm created
 ```

 Check the resource integrity status again.
-You can see that `integrityshield.io/verifyResourceViolation` label became false.
+You will see that the label of `integrityshield.io/verifyResourceViolation` has become false.

 ```
 $ kubectl get mis --show-labels -n integrity-shield-operator-system NAME                   AGE   LABELS sample-constraint      22m   integrityshield.io/verifyResourceIgnored=false,integrityshield.io/verifyResourceViolation=false
 ```
-Also, you can see sample-cm has no violation because it has valid signature now.
+Also, you can see sample-cm has no violation because it has a valid signature now.
 ```
 $ kubectl get mis sample-constraint -n integrity-shield-operator-system -o yaml
 apiVersion: apis.integrityshield.io/v1